 Throughout the year, the City offers numerous services, programs and events for seniors and people with disabilities.
 They include wellness classes and presentations, referrals to resource providers, social outings and more.

 The City offers free art classes for seniors and people with disabilities in a partnership with Art Works Now.
-Classes are highly engaging, and participants take home the beautiful projects they create.
+The eight week class sessions are highly engaging, and participants take home the beautiful projects they create.
 Seating is limited and registration is required.
-To register, please contact our Age Friendly Program Lead, Marci LeFevre at email@example.com.
+To register for Spring classes, please contact our Age Friendly Program Lead, Marci LeFevre at email@example.com.

-Made possible in part through funding provided by the Maryland-National Capital Park and Planning Commission, Department of Parks and Recreation, Prince George's County.
+This program is made possible in part through funding provided by the Maryland-National Capital Park and Planning Commission, Department of Parks and Recreation, Prince George's County.